DanPearce/CI_PP3_Battleships/README.md

 ## Design

 ### Structure
-For the visual structure of the game I wanted to ensure that all users are presented with clear and detailed representations of what's happening throughout the entire game.
+For the visual structure of the game, I wanted to ensure that all users are presented with clear and detailed representations of what's happening throughout the entire game.

-To achieve this I deciced to include various features such as;
+To achieve this, I decided to include various features such as;
 - Visually appealing art for the game's title.
 - Menus throughout to assist the user through the game.
-- Detailed visual represnetations of the boards used during the game.
+- Detailed visual representations of the boards used during the game.
 - Visual cues to indicate to the user if something has gone wrong.

 ### Technical Design